-There are many reports of series of patients treated by ETS for palmar hyperhidrosis.
-Results are generally excellent, with dry palms achieved 95% to 100% of the time.[112,137,151] Satisfaction with the procedure was usually not as high, with 72% of patients satisfied and 23% partially satisfied in one large series.
-This relatively low satisfaction when dryness is almost always achieved may be due to patients being bothered by side effects such as compensatory sweating.
+There are many reports of patients treated by ETS for palmar hyperhidrosis.
+Results in terms of addressing the original hyperhidrosis symptoms are generally excellent, with dry palms achieved 95% to 100% of the time.[112,137,151] But importantly, satisfaction with the procedure is usually not high, with 72% of patients satisfied and 23% partially satisfied in one large series.
+The low satisfaction when dryness is almost always achieved is likely be due to patients suffering common, significant side effects including compensatory sweating.
 Recurrence rates were generally low (1.2% to 3%).[35,72,137]

 Small numbers of patients treated with ETS for axillary hyperhidrosis have been reported as part of the large series in which most patients had palmar or palmar-axillary sweating.
 In one series, 83% with axillary sweating were dry postoperatively, compared to 95% of those with palmar symptoms; over a median follow-up of 16 years, there was no change for the palmar group, but only 68% of the axillary sweaters remained dry.